 After my move to the Tucson, AZ area I took several workshops in Permaculture, Renewable Energy and Natural Home Building.
 I lived in a vintage 12′ 1954 Rod and Reel canned ham travel trailer (My son and I renovated completely) on a10 acre parcel I purchased of rough, untouched terrain in the Santa Rita Mountains.
 I learned a lot of lessons about the desert, living off-grid remotely (squirrels became my conversation companions), solar, water collection and surviving the Sonoran Desert summers without air conditioning.
-I never realized my goal of building an earthbag home on that property when Fibromyalgia took me down the first time.

 My next move was to a friends land in Arivaca, AZ (the last outlaw town in southern AZ).
 I continued to live in Rosie the Riveted, my canned ham, but more than doubled my living space when I rescued a 1956 16′ Shasta.
 Another total renovation.
 Also off grid.
-But living on someone else’s land, making improvements I would never be able to take with me, and the trailers were not ideal for the extreme temperatures and my fibromyalgia, I started brainstorming alternatives to having my own home, a real house that provided the comforts my body and mind were screaming for.
-I thought of building a tiny house on wheels even before I heard about the movement or Jay Schaffer or Dee Williams (who I admire for advancing/launching the movement).
+But living on someone else’s land, making improvements I would never be able to take with me, and the trailers were not ideal for the extreme temperatures.
+I started brainstorming alternatives to having my own home, a real house that provided the comforts my body and mind were screaming for.
+I thought of building a tiny house on wheels even before I heard about the movement or Jay Schafer or Dee Williams (who I admire for advancing/launching the movement).
 I’m glad to know there are a lot of like minded humans out there.

-So, when people ask me “where did you learn how to do all this?”
+When people ask me “where did you learn how to do all this?”
 I reply “Common sense, seat of my pants, my Dad set a good example of self-reliance and oh, I love my tools!”.